lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 - Empty results: confirm the CPT exists on the Publisher, and that items are tagged with your `location` or `all-locations`.
 - Styles not applied: ensure “Use Publisher Styles” is enabled, and check that the manifest returns URLs.
 - Media not visible: confirm media fields on the Publisher are set; in feeds they appear as meta with `_url` and `_mime` keys.
 - Local permalinks not used: ensure “Local Content” is enabled and run “Refresh Now”.
 The plugin maps remote IDs to local posts via `_cphub_remote_id` meta.
+- Archive template not applied: verify Template column shows OK; Elementor is active; no page cache; and Public URL slug matches on Consumer (see Rewrite column).
+If still not applied, save permalinks to flush rewrites.

 ## Security & Governance
 - Prefer per‑site keys; rotate keys periodically on the Publisher and update Consumers.